 - Scottish Highlands – Road tripping, castles, scenery, scenic train journeys, food and drink, nature.

 - Scottish Islands – scenery, relaxing, nature, food and drink, history, beaches.

 Best for – nature, walking, water sports, star gazing, food and drink, relaxing.

 Visited by over 18 million people annually the Lake District was declared a UNESCO World Heritage Site in 2017.

 Explore lakes, tarns, woodland, mountains, towns and villages.

-The Lake District has provided inspiration for writers and artists over the centuries including Beatrix Potter who bequeathed her home to the National Trust.
+The Lake District is undoubtedly one of the best UK staycation locations.
+It has provided inspiration for writers and artists over the centuries including Beatrix Potter who bequeathed her home to the National Trust.
 Hill Top is now one of the most popular attractions for visitors in the North West.